10 baby walker toys to help get your child moving

 Before you test your little one’s physical prowess with a walking toy, take her skill set into consideration, not just her age range.

 “Every child develops differently, so it's crucial to observe your little one’s skill level as opposed to her age when considering a walker,” Fox says.
-“When your child can sit upright on her own while holding her head up, as well as being able to pull-to-stand, baby walking toys can be used.
+“When your child can sit upright on her own while holding her head up, as well as being able to pull-to-stand, baby walker toys can be used.
 Also, please remember that babies should always be supervised when using a walker.”

 Ready to increase your family’s foot traffic?
 Here are 10 of the best toys to help baby walk.